 The most common mistake when it comes to flat lay shots is a focal perspective distortion caused by an unleveled camera.

 If your cam isn’t attached at a perfect 90-degree angle depending on your lens you will see more or less focal distortion in your frame.
 Mostly this looks not really good at all kinds of plates, glasses, bowls, and bottles.

 7 useful p

-1 Get your tripod over your dish in a 90-degree angle to normal mode and try to level it 100% perfect.
+- Get your tripod over your dish at a 90-degree angle to normal mode and try to level it 100% perfect.

 Canon shooter can use Digital Photo Professional.
 It’s free software from Canon for download.
 It even allows you to execute every shot remotely from your computer.
 Sony has a free software called Imaging Edge which is a tethering tool, too.
-Nikon has a free software called Camera Control Pro 2.
+Nikon has free software called Camera Control Pro.
 Just be aware that your cam model is supported.
-I’m sure other brands offering similar software with their cams.
+I’m sure other brands offer similar software with their cams.
 Just do a quick google search on that.
 It’s completely worth it – not only for flat lay shots!

-5 Put your food into the scene and find the right position.
-After that build up your scene step by step in throwing in the remaining props.
+- Put your food into the scene and find the right position.
+After that build up your scene step by step by throwing in the remaining props.

 CREATING UBER-AWESOME FLAT LAY FOOD PHOTOGRAPHY IN NO TIME was written by EasyFoodPhotography founder and editor Alex Fuchs.
 Alex loves photography and good heavy stoner rock music.
 His food styling skills are restricted, but he is working on that.
 When people approach him saying “You can’t do that” his maxim is always: I’ll do it in a minute.
 He loves to be challenged.
 Follow his Instagram feed.
 You read “Creating uber-awesome flat lay food photography in no time”.